SpeakerGuard/SpeakerGuard/README.md

 All our datasets are subclasses of the class `torch.utils.data.Dataset`.
 Hence, to add a new dataset, one just need to define a new subclass of `torch.utils.data.Dataset` and implement two methods: `__len__` and `__getitem__`, which defines the length and loading sequence of the dataset.

 ## AC (Attack Component)
-SEC4SR currently incorporate four white-box attacks (FGSM, PGD, CW$_\infty$ and CW$_2$) and two black-box attacks (FAKEBOB and SirenAttack).
+SpeakerGuard currently incorporate four white-box attacks (FGSM, PGD, CW$_\infty$ and CW$_2$) and two black-box attacks (FAKEBOB and SirenAttack).
 <!-- To incorporate new attack algorithms, one just need to inhert from the class in `attack/Attack.py` and implement the abstract method `attack`. -->
 To add a new attack, one can define a new subclass of the abstract class `Attack` and implement the `attack` method.
 This design ensures that the `attack` methods in different concrete `Attack` classes have the same method signature, i.e., unified API.

 ## DEC (Defense Component)
-To secure SRSs from adversarial attack, SEC4SR provides 2 robust training methods (FGSM and PGD adversarial training) and 22 speech/speaker-dedicated input transformation methods, including our feature-level approach FEATURE COMPRESSION (FeCo).
+To secure SRSs from adversarial attack, SpeakerGuard provides 2 robust training methods (FGSM and PGD adversarial training) and 22 speech/speaker-dedicated input transformation methods, including our feature-level approach FEATURE COMPRESSION (FeCo).
 <!-- All input transformation methods are implemented as standalone python functions, making it easy to extend new methods. -->
 Since all our defenses are standalone functions, adding a new defense is straightforward, one just needs to implement it as a python function accepting the input audios or features as one of its arguments.